 - 12-month contract terms after which the Company is entitled to decline cover, or impose renewal terms by amending premiums, policy excess (where applicable), or other policy terms and conditions as appropriate. - First visits: when a customer first purchases a central heating policy, an engineer visits their property to assess access, safety and insurability.
 If the findings are adverse, then BGSL works with the customer to address the issues, or the cover is declined.
+Claims cannot be made within 14 days of policy inception as a protection against fraudulent claims (Exception for 'Repair and Cover' products where claims are allowed within 14 days).

-For some products where a first visit does not take place, such as breakdown only, claims cannot be made within 14 days of policy inception. - Annual Service Visits: primarily a health check, but the annual service visit also provides an opportunity for the early identification of claims and is believed to mitigate underwriting risk.
+• Annual Service Visits: primarily a health check, but the annual service visit also provides an opportunity for the early identification of claims and is believed to mitigate underwriting risk.